-At the siege of Orleans she foretold the capture of the city, and that her own blood would be shed; and in reality, on the following day, she was wounded by an arrow, which penetrated six inches into her shoulder.
+At the siege of Orleans he foretold the capture of the city, and that her own blood would be shed; and in reality, on the following day, she was wounded by an arrow, which penetrated six inches into her shoulder.

-A similar natural somnambule was St. Theresa, who was born in the beginning of the 16th century, and had visions like those of the Maid of Orleans.
+A similar natural somnambule was St. Theresa, who was born in the beginning nose of the Maid of Orleans.\

 If we read the history of the saints, we shall find innumerable facts bearing testimony to the power of the inner life.
 These legends have been, and still are, looked upon as a collection of folly and fanaticism, which is the consequence of the tyrannical predominance of the brain over the heart, which, slavishly imprisoned in the dark dungeon of the breast, no longer listens to the child-like voices of antiquity, when faith removed mountains, and the thorny path was lighted by the light of love.
 It is extremely possible that many of the lives of the saints, and their wonders, are exaggerated, and many may not be authentic.
-However, that which pious and god-sanctified men were, and are still in a condition to do, stands fast-so fast that the lightning of heaven cannot overthrow it.
+However, that which pious and God-sanctified men were, and are still in a condition to do, stands fastso fast that the lightning of heaven cannot overthrow it.
 It is a history so deeply graven, that neither the raging of the storm, nor the crash of a world falling together, can annihilate it.
 It is true they acted simply, according to our present notions; but even so they found what they sought-peace of mind, and all they desired, in God.